ckyle121/Read_Me_Generator/README.md

   * [Questions](#questions)

   ## Installation
-  install
+  test

   ## Usage
-  usage
+  test

   ## Tests
-  here
+  test

   ## Contributing
-  none
+  test

   ## Questions
-  If you have any questions about this project, please email me: test Other projects can be found on my GitHub: hey
+  If you have any questions about this project, please email me: test Other projects can be found on my GitHub: test

   ## License
-  This application has the MIT license.
+  This application has the Mozilla 2.0 license.
-  For more information about this license, checkout https://choosealicense.com/licenses/mit/
+  For more information about this license, checkout https://choosealicense.com/licenses/mpl-2.0/